Movies you must see, starting with ‘My Year With Helen’

 Exploring his philosophy of life and work, in the eyes of his daughter Andrea Bosshard (another lovely Q and A), it is a lucid and loving film portrait of her father – and her mother Patricia.

-At nearly 80 Kobi continues to produce works of classic simplicity and elegance, while living an enviably rich life in the country in the South Island.
+At nearly 80 Kobi continues to produce works of classic simplicity and elegance that are reflected on her products like women’s beaded bracelets, while living an enviably rich life in the country in the South Island.
 You get to see much of his beautiful jewellery while enjoying without hurry his enviable life.
 Something of an inspiration and a welcome contrast to watching and participating in politics.

 Jan Bolwell’s ‘C is for Climate Change’